Tondern raid: Naval aviation

-Britain, Japan, and Russia had conducted ship-based air raids since 1914 but these were by seaplanes lowered into the water by cranes.
+Britain, Japan and Russia had conducted ship-based air raids since 1914 but these were by seaplanes lowered into the water by cranes.
 Furious was designed for aircraft to take off from its forward flight deck.

 HMS Furious

 In March 1918 the battlecruiser joined the Grand Fleet at Scapa Flow, flying the flag of the Rear Admiral Commanding Aircraft (RAA), Richard Phillimore.
 Furious had been converted for use as an aircraft carrier during her construction, with a flight deck forward of her main superstructure.
 During 1917 the carrier had been equipped with Sopwith Camel 2F.1a, naval variant of the Sopwith Camel.
 These partially replaced the Sopwith 1½ Strutter.
-In late 1917 a second flight deck was fitted aft, landing on which proved "almost as hazardous as ditching in the sea".
+In late 1917 a second flight deck was fitted aft, upon which landing proved to be "almost as hazardous as ditching in the sea".
 Until such need arose she was dispatched on reconnaissance missions off the Heligoland Bight, searching for minefields and looking for evidence of counter-mining by the Germans.